light-launcher/Light-Android-Launcher/README.md

 Android version
 ===============
-Works with each Android version from 2.0 (API 5).
+Works with each Android version from 5.1 (API 22) Separate "epaper-ready" branch will handle versions from 2.1 (API 5)

 ### E-paper version
 One of the goals of the app is to provide smooth experience for older e-paper devices like Nook Simple Touch (NST).